 Winter is here and with it, the cold.
-So far we’ve had some nights down in the low 30’s, maybe even below freezing.
+So far we’ve had some nights down in the low 30’s, and maybe even below freezing.
 Last year I did a post about my first winter, which you can read here.
 Since I do live off grid, there are quite a few steps I take to get ready.
-So today I thought I’d share some of those here today.
+So today I thought I’d share some of those here.

 The biggest consideration I make is the fact that with the days getting shorter and in the winter, you tend to have more overcast skies.
 This means one thing: less solar gain for my panels.
 Now in the design of my system (I talk about my tiny house solar setup here), I calculated everything based on the winter months when solar exposure is the least.
 This means in the summer my system is making way more power than I can use.
 But in the winter, a low producing day will actually be enough to power everything I need.

 With this in mind I make my preparations.